telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

 ### List Icons

-The **Live Traffic List** uses icons to provide additional context for each recorded session.
-To trigger an explanatory tooltip, hover over a **Live Traffic** list entry icon.
+The **Live Traffic grid** uses icons to provide additional context for each recorded session.
+To trigger an explanatory tooltip, hover over a **Live Traffic** grid entry icon.

 The following table displays the icons which **Live Traffic** supports for its list: